 Registration for lessons and ensembles will be available only to students who have been admitted to MPP through a live audition, during the first week of classes.

-Auditions for the 2019-2020 year will take place on Wednesday Sept 4th from 11am to 10pm for instrumentalists, and Friday September 6th from 12pm-4pm for vocalists.
-Online sign-up sheets will be available in mid August.
+Auditions for the 2021-2022 year will take place live in-person on Wednesday September 15th from 11am-9pm for instrumentalists, and Friday September 17th from 11am-3pm for vocalists.
+Online sign-up sheets will be available in late August.

 Stay connected through our EVENTS and OPPORTUNITIES.